Illumye/Illumye/README.md

 # Hi there 👋

-I'm a student at the University of Bordeaux in the first year of a computer science degree.
+I'm a student at the University of Bordeaux in the second year of a computer science degree.

 ## Projects